innateessence/innateessence/README.md

 * Full Stack web developer.
 * Began tinkering at 12 years of age.
 * Has been learning and applying technical concepts ever since.
-* Loves programming with Python.
+* Loves using Python and Bash.
+* Debating which language I should
 * Sometimes I upload things.

 ### Some tooling I use regularly, and roughly when I began solving problems with them

 * 🐍 Python - 2014
 * ⚙️ Bash - 2017
-* 💫 JavaScript - 2021
+* 💫 JavaScript - 2019
+* ✨ Typescript - 2023

 ### Honorable mentions